Views:

 Booking a transaction to establish a position

-Once the instrument is mastered, you can call the LUSID UpsertTransactions API to purchase a quantity of the bond in a particular portfolio.
-As mentioned above, you should create unitised bond instruments by setting the principal to 1 and then specifying the transaction amount as the face value traded.
+Once an instrument is mastered, you can book a transaction to record the acquisition of a quantity in a particular transaction portfolio.
+As mentioned above, we recommend unitising bond instruments and specifying the face or purchase amount on transactions.

 "units": 75000000,